-Yellapur, as we know it, is a beautiful locality with many waterfalls.
-While it’s possible to visit more than one of these falls in a single day, it’s best to visit one a day for a wholesome excursion.
-And visiting Shirley Falls in Yellapur is perfect for a one-day trip.
+Shirley falls Yellapur – it’s a beautiful locality with many waterfalls.
+While it’s possible to visit more than one of these falls in a single day, it’s best to visit one for a wholesome excursion.
+And visiting Shirley Falls one-day trip is perfect!

 Table of Content